plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 template since the code within the folder has been commented and corresponds to each step outlined in this guide.

-An overview of the process and database organisation is presented [here](https://github.com/TESTgroup-BNL/gsti/blob/main/Overal_data_curation.pdf).
+An overview of the process and database organization is presented [here](https://github.com/TESTgroup-BNL/gsti/blob/main/Overal_data_curation.pdf).

 ## Creation of a Dataset folder